Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6700 XT should be 119% faster than the Radeon R9 270 in general, because of its higher bandwidth. (explain)
+Memory BandwidthThe Radeon RX 6700 XT, in theory, should be much faster than the Radeon R9 270 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison